 When you are out of balance, ask yourself two questions:

 1) Am I currently focusing on my priorities or someone else's?

 If you are focusing on someone else's, can you stop?
 Yes, you have a job to do.
 But are you doing someone else's work because they didn't do it?
-Are you chasing stats that you have sent already?
+Are you chasing the stats that you have sent already?
 Are you solving a problem that staff can solve themselves?
-Are you having a conversation that, if left alone for a couple of hours might become a non-issue?
-If so, step back, pivot and move towards your priorities.
+Are you having a conversation that might become a non-issue if left alone for a couple of hours?
+If so, step back, pivot and move toward your priorities.

-2) What can I do that will counterbalance the effort, time and energy put in here, to pull me back towards my other key priorities in life?
+2) What can I do to counterbalance the effort, time and energy put in here to pull me back toward my other key priorities in life?

 We each have an internal bucket that only has so much within it.
 Everything continually dips out of that bucket.
 Conversations drain us.
 Work exhausted us.
-Chasing appointments, kids activities and a mile long to-do list depletes our reserves.
+Chasing appointments, kid's activities and a mile-long to-do list deplete our reserves.
 What puts back into your bucket?
 It might be a massage, reading a book, having coffee with a friend or quality time with your family.
 Do something to put back into your bucket.